ShahzaibAhmad05/SketchLogic/README.md

 - Bug reports, suggestions, and PRs are absolutely WELCOME!

-- See `CONTRIBUTING.md` for more details.

 - If you would like to collaborate, please contact the owner using the information provided in the [Contact](#contact) section.

-- For security issues, see `SECURITY.md`.

 ---

 ## License

-Distributed under the MIT License.
+This code is Proprietary and Confidential.
 See `LICENSE` for more information.

 ---